vitay/deeprl/DeepRL.md

 This series of posts from Arthur Juliani <https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0> also provide a very good introduction to deep RL, associated to code samples using tensorflow.

+The CS294 course of Sergey Levine at Berkeley is incredibly complete: <http://rll.berkeley.edu/deeprlcourse/>.
+The Reinforcement Learning course by David Silver at UCL covers also the whole field: <http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html>.

 # Basics

-Deep reinforcement learning (deep RL) is the successful integration of deep learning methods, classically used in supervised or unsupervised learning contexts, with reinforcement learning (RL), a well-studied adaptive control method used in problems with delayed and partial feedback [@Sutton1998].
+Deep reinforcement learning (deep RL) is the integration of deep learning methods, classically used in supervised or unsupervised learning contexts, with reinforcement learning (RL), a well-studied adaptive control method used in problems with delayed and partial feedback [@Sutton1998].
 This section starts with the basics of RL, mostly to set the notations, and provides a quick overview of deep neural networks.

-## Reinforcement learning
+## Reinforcement learning and Markov Decision Process

 RL methods apply to problems where an agent interacts with an environment in discrete time steps (@fig:agentenv).
 At time $t$, the agent is in state $s_t$ and decides to perform an action $a_t$.
 At the next time step, it arrives in the state $s_{t+1}$ and obtains the reward $r_{t+1}$.
 The goal of the agent is to maximize the reward obtained on the long term.
 The textbook by @Sutton1998 (updated in @Sutton2017) defines the field extensively.

 ![Interaction between an agent and its environment.
 Taken from @Sutton1998.](img/rl-agent.jpg){#fig:agentenv width=50%}

-### MDP: Markov Decision Process

-Most reinforcement learning problems are modeled as **Markov Decision Processes** (MDP) defined by five quantities:
+Reinforcement learning problems are described as **Markov Decision Processes** (MDP) defined by five quantities:

 * a state space $\mathcal{S}$ where each state $s$ respects the Markovian property.
 It can be finite or infinite.
 * an action space $\mathcal{A}$ of actions $a$, which can be finite or infinite, discrete or continuous.
 * an initial state distribution $p_0(s_0)$ (from which states is the agent likely to start).
 * a transition dynamics model with density $p(s'|s, a)$, sometimes noted $\mathcal{P}_{ss'}^a$.
-It defines the probability of arriving in the state $s'$ at time $t+1$ when being in the state $s$ and performing the action $a$ a time $t$.
+It defines the probability of arriving in the state $s'$ at time $t+1$ when being in the state $s$ and performing the action $a$.
 * a reward function $r(s, a, s') : \mathcal{S}\times\mathcal{A}\times\mathcal{S} \rightarrow \Re$ defining the (stochastic) reward obtained after performing $a$ in state $s$ and arriving in $s'$.

+The behavior of the agent over time is a **trajectory** (also called episode, history or roll-out) $\tau = (s_0, a_0, s_1, a_, \ldots, s_T, a_T)$ defined by the dynamics of the MDP.
+Each transition occurs with a probability $p(s'|s, a)$ and provides a certain amount of reward defined by $r(s, a, s')$.
+In episodic tasks, the horizon $T$ is finite, while in continuing tasks $T$ is infinite.

-The **Markovian property** states that:
+Importantly, the **Markovian property** states that:

 $$
     p(s_{t+1}|s_t, a_t) = p(s_{t+1}|s_t, a_t, s_{t-1}, a_{t-1}, \dots s_0, a_0)
 $$

 i.e. you do not need the full history of the agent to predict where it will arrive after an action.
-If this is not the case, RL methods will not converge (or poorly).
-For example, solving video games by using a single frame as state is not Markovian: you can not predict in which direction an object is moving based on a single frame.
-You will either need to stack several consecutive frames together to create Markovian states, or use recurrent networks in the model to integrate non-Markovian states over time and imitate that property (see @sec:recurrent-attention-models).

-### POMDP: Partially Observable Markov Decision Process
+In simple problems, this is just a question of providing enough information to the description of a state: if a transition depends on what happened in the past, just put that information in the state description.

-In many problems (e.g. vision-based), one does not have access to the true states of the agent, but one can only indirectly observe them.
+If the Markov property is not met, RL methods may not converge (or poorly).
+In many problems, one does not have access to the true states of the agent, but one can only indirectly observe them.
 For example, in a video game, the true state is defined by a couple of variables: coordinates $(x, y)$ of the two players, position of the ball, speed, etc. However, all you have access to are the raw pixels: sometimes the ball may be hidden behing a wall or a tree, but it still exists in the state space.
 Speed information is also not observable in a single frame.

 In a **Partially Observable Markov Decision Process** (POMDP), observations $o_t$ come from a space $\mathcal{O}$ and are linked to underlying states using the density function $p(o_t| s_t)$.
-Observations are usually not Markovian, so the full history of observations $h_t = (o_0, a_0, \dots o_t, a_t)$ is needed to solve the problem (see @sec:recurrent-attention-models).
+Observations are usually not Markovian, so the full history of observations $h_t = (o_0, a_0, \dots o_t, a_t)$ is needed to solve the problem.

-### Policy and  value fucntions
+### Policy and value functions

 The policy defines the behavior of the agent: which action should be taken in each state.
 One distinguishes two kinds of policies: